Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms: Proof of Lemma

-Let us first consider the solution $x_3(\ej)$ given by~(\ref{eq:x3t}).
-From Lemma~\ref{lem:x3_large} below, it follows that $x_3(\ej)>\sx/2$, which violates the spectral constraint.
-Moreover, since $x_1(\ej)>x_3(\ej)$, we deduce that $x_2(\ej)$ given by~(\ref{eq:x2t}) is the only admissible candidate solution.
+Let us now consider the solution $x_3$ given by~(\ref{eq:x3t}).
+From Lemma~\ref{lem:x3_large} below, it follows that $x_3>\eta/2$, which violates the spectral constraint.
+Moreover, since $x_1>x_3$, we deduce that $x_2$ given by~(\ref{eq:x2t}) is the only admissible candidate solution.

-\begin{lemma} Let $\Xi(\ej)<0$.
-Then, for any positive $\lambda_1$ and $\lambda_2, x_3(\ej)>\sx/2, \forall \omega$, where $x_3(\ej)$ is given by~(\ref{eq:x3t}). \end{lemma}
+\begin{lemma} Let $\Xi<0$.
+Then, for any positive $\lambda_1$ and $\lambda_2, x_3>\eta/2$, where $x_3$ is given by~(\ref{eq:x3t}). \end{lemma}